mrowa44/roam-ia-writer/README.md

 Features:
 - iA Writer fonts
-- todos style
+- Todos style
-- focus mode
+- Focus mode
-- autofocuses the last focused block on returning to roam (like a normal editor does)
+- Autofocuses the last focused block on returning to roam (like a normal editor does)

-Demo
+### Demo
-@todo lol

 ![demo](demo.mov)

-Contributing
+### Contributing

 To build run: `./combine.sh`